-Grade: 3rd through 5th Time Required: 45 minutes
+Grade: 6th-8th Time required: 45 - 60 minutes

 Program Overview:

 This curriculum is based on the primary risk factors in recreational boating in Alaska, laying a foundation of boating safety.
 The concepts are aligned with Alaska's education and early development standards, and designed for the physical and psychological developmental levels commonly reached at this age.
 Cold Water Survival teaches the physiological effects of cold water immersion, how to select and the properly fit a life jacket, safe boating behaviors, and laws pertaining to life jacket use.
 Skill-based activities attach experiences to the safety concepts from this lesson.
 Our program's goal is to familiarize students with how to keep themselves safer when in and around Alaskan waters.